 Jami Ul-AlFar Mosque

 Just wander around!

 I stayed at Jetwing Colombo.
-After a hot day exploring Colombo it was the perfect spot to come back to and use the rooftop infinity pool overlooking the whole of Colombo and watching the sunset over the skyscrapers in the distance.
+After a hot day exploring Colombo it was the perfect spot to come back to and use the rooftop infinity pool.
+This overlooks the whole of Colombo.
+It is the perfect spot for watching the sunset over the skyscrapers in the distance.

 There is not much to do in Dambulla itself, but it’s a good base to have to explore.
 From here you can get to Sigiriya Rock and the ancient city of Polonnaruwa as well as Anaradhapura, although this is a bit further away.

 Sigiriya Rock – I have climbed Sigiriya twice before and each time it is getting much more expensive and busy with tourists!
 If you want to climb up and see the ruins of the Kings Palace, it now costs 30 Dollars and make sure you get there as early as possible.
 Also because it gets very hot, standing in a queue of people making their way up the staircase attached to the rock is a bit disconcerting!
 What you can do though is get a tuk tuk to take you around the grounds of Sigiriya and take you to some incredible viewpoints and then to the base of Pidurangala.
 And there are the cutest puppies!

 TIP – Do not fly your drone here it’s a no drone zone!
 You will get in a lot of trouble.

 Pidurangala Rock – In my opinion the much better alternative.
 Costs just 2 Dollars and if you climb it at sunset, has the most incredible view over Sigiriya.
 It’s quite a climb though so take plenty of water.
 The last part is climbing up fallen rocks so wear good shoes and don’t carry too much!
 Then head down before it gets very dark as there are no lights to guide you.
 Also there is a temple on the way up so make sure you take something to cover your shoulders and be prepared to take off your shoes.